UrielCh/extra-tmp/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ### Solving captchas in iframes

 By default the plugin will only solve reCAPTCHAs showing up on the immediate page.
-In case you encounter captchas in frames the plugin extends the `Puppeteer.Frame` object with custom methods as well (since `v3.1.5`):
+In case you encounter captchas in frames the plugin extends the `Puppeteer.Frame` object with custom methods as well:

 ```js
 // Loop over all potential frames on that page